Alcoholism and alcohol abuse are two types of problem drinking.

 Several other support groups are available.

-How well a person with alcoholism or alcohol abuse does depends on whether or not they can stop drinking.
+How well a person with alcoholism or alcohol abuse does depends on whether they can successfully cut back or stop drinking.

 Alcoholism and alcohol abuse can increase your risk of many health problems, including:

-Alcohol use also increases your risk for sexually transmitted infections (STIs) and violence.
+Alcohol use also increases your risk for violence.

-Seek immediate medical care or call your local emergency number (such as 911) if:
+Seek immediate medical care or call your local emergency number (such as 911) if you or someone you know has alcohol dependence and develops severe confusion, seizures, or bleeding.

 The National Institute on Alcohol Abuse and Alcoholism recommends:

-Alcohol dependence; Alcohol abuse; Problem drinking; Drinking problem
+Alcohol dependence; Alcohol abuse; Problem drinking; Drinking problem; Alcohol addiction

 Kleber HD, Weiss RD, Anton RF Jr., George TP, Greenfield SF, Kosten TR, et al. Work Group on Substance Use Disorders; American Psychiatric Association; Steering Committee on Practice Guidelines.
 Treatment of patients with substance use disorders, second edition.
 Am J Psychiatry.
 2007;164:5-123.